stringfromjava/Starcore/COMPILING.md

     - This will allow you to compile and run the game on many common platforms, such as every major desktop platform (Windows, macOS, Linux, etc.), both popular mobile systems (Android and iOS), and more.

 10. Run `lime test html5 --connect 6000` to compile and run the game on the web.
+    - You can find the compiled code in the `export/test` folder.

 > [!TIP]
 > You can replace `html5` with other platforms to compile it accordingly.